rmetcalf9/EllucianEthosPythonClient/docs/QUICKSTART.md

 print("Lastname is currently " + person.dict["names"][0]["lastName"])
 person.dict["names"][0]["lastName"] = person.dict["names"][0]["lastName"] + "2"
 person.save(loginSession=loginSession)
-)
 ```

 One thing to remember about this method is that the entire person record is saved back to Ethos.
 If an hour or two has
 elapsed between fetching the resource and saving it then there is a danger that any other changes to the source record
 will be overwritten.
-It's best to read a record then immediatadly write it back to minimise this.
+It's best to read a record then immediatadly write it back to minimise this risk.

 ## Get a list of resources